 Step 4: Once finished, make sure to rename the newly merged file so that you know what it is.
 Select File > Rename to do this.

 There are scores of free, web-based tools that will allow you to merge PDF files — and that’s good news for you.
 If you need to merge files quickly, this may be the best option since these programs don’t really care where your PDF files come from or where they’re going.
 Furthermore, they don’t require installing any additional programs.
 They do tend to have strict size limits, though.

 Below are several of the most popular tools for merging PDF files, but keep in mind that they all basically do the same thing.
 If you run into formatting issues with one tool, then try another.

-- PDFMerge!: Open up PDFMerge, and you’ll see a simple window with bars for dragging and dropping several PDF files.
-You can choose up to four files at once, and add more files as needed.
-The software provides a simple “Merge!” option to combine them.
-However, note that the service is only free if you’re dealing with 10MB or under, which is comparably low.
+- PDF Merge: Open up PDF Merge, and you’ll see a simple window with bars for dragging and dropping several PDF files.
+The software provides a simple Merge Files option to combine them.
+However, note that the service is only free if you’re dealing with 5MB or under, which is comparably low.
 After that, it’ll ask you to pay — so large booklets are probably out of the question.